hmig/hmigme/src/pages/testing.md

 ### BlackHawk Network (2020 – Present) Senior Accessibility Program Manager

+While in my engineering role, I became a leading member of Blackhawk Network's Accessibility Committee that steered the direction the company would take to address the accessibility of Blackhawk’s products and services.
+Participation in the committee led to my current role in the company.

 As the accessibility program manager, I have:

 * Implemented an accessibility plan for each step of the software development lifecycle and agile process.